Novi Pazar: History

-It was the chief town of the Ras province (vilayet) until its disestablishment in 1463, when it became part of the Jeleč Vilayet.
-The first written document which mentions Novi Pazar dates from the 15th century, and describes the decision of the Republic of Ragusa to appoint a consul there.
-The town was well developed by this time, being at the intersection of important routes leading to Dubrovnik, Niš, Sofia, Constantinople, Salonica, Sarajevo, Belgrade and Budapest.
-The town also remained the capital of the Sanjak of Novi Pazar, which continued until the 20th century as a constitutive unit of Bosnia Eyalet.
-The sanjak was occupied and administered by Austria-Hungary from 1878.
-In 1908 it was returned to the Ottoman Empire as part of the Kosovo Vilayet, but taken over by the Kingdom of Serbia in 1912, during the First Balkan War.
+The town was the capital of the Sanjak of Novi Pazar during Ottoman rule.
+From 1878 to 1908, it was controlled by Austria-Hungary, and from 1908 to 1913, it was again part of the Ottoman empire under the Kosovo vilayet.
+It became part of the Kingdom of Serbia during the First Balkan War in 1912, and then in 1918 the Kingdom of Yugoslavia.

 The area has traditionally had a large number of Albanians and Muslim Slavs with a different culture from the Orthodox Serbs.
+In May 1901, Albanians pillaged and partially burned the cities of Novi Pazar, Sjenica and Priština, and massacred Serbs in the area of Ibar Kolašin.
 A contemporary report stated that when the Serb forces entered the Sandjak of Novi Pazar, they "pacified" the Albanians.
-In 1913, Novi Pazar officially became part of the Kingdom of Serbia, and as such, became part of the Kingdom of Yugoslavia in 1918.
-From 1929 to 1941, Novi Pazar was part of the Zeta Banovina of the Yugoslavia.

 In the Battle for Novi Pazar, fought at the end of 1941 during the Second World War, the Chetniks, initially supported by the Partisans, unsuccessfully tried to capture the city.
 Following the overthrow of Slobodan Milošević on 5 October 2000, newly elected Prime Minister of Serbia Zoran Đinđić made considerable efforts to help economically the whole area of Novi Pazar.
 Also, with the help of Đinđić, the International University of Novi Pazar was founded in 2002.
 He made close relations with the leaders of Bosniaks, as part of his wider plan to reform Serbia.
 Twelve years following his assassination, the Novi Pazar Assembly decided to rename one street in his name.

 Demographics

-According to the last official census done in 2011, the municipality of Novi Pazar has 100,410 inhabitants, while the city itself has 68,749 inhabitants.
-A total of 68.47% of population live in urban area of the city.
+According to the 2022 census, the municipality of Novi Pazar has 106,720 inhabitants, while the city itself has 71,462 inhabitants.
+A total of 68.4% of population live in urban area of the city.
 The population density is 135.32 inhabitants per square kilometer.
 Novi Pazar has 23,022 households with 4,36 members on average; the number of homes is 28,688.

 Religion structure in the city of Novi Pazar is predominantly Muslim (82,710), with Serbian Orthodox (16,051), Atheists (71), Catholics (51), and other minority groups.
 Most of the population speaks either Bosnian (74,501) or Serbian (23,406).

 The composition of population by sex and average age: